RobertCNelson/linux-stable-rcn-ee/Documentation/admin-guide/pm/cpuidle.rst

 they are allowed to select for that CPU.
 They should never select any idle states with exit latency beyond that limit.

+While the above CPU QoS constraints applies to a running system, user space may also request a CPU system-wakeup latency QoS limit, via the `cpu_wakeup_latency` file.
+This QoS constraint is respected when selecting a suitable idle state for the CPUs, while entering the system-wide suspend-to-idle sleep state.

+Note that, in regards how to manage the QoS request from user space for the `cpu_wakeup_latency` file, it works according to the `cpu_dma_latency` file.

 Idle States Control Via Kernel Command Line
 ===========================================